Abjcodes/CineList-BMAC-Assessment/README.md

 ## What can be improved?
 * Offline support changes - Implement a network monitor and notify the user if the app is offline, through UI.
 Currently the app will work fine with cached responses and UserDefaults.
 * More info in details screen
+* Implement animations, eg: Text animation for movie title in MovieFeedView if it's truncated.
+So that user can see the full movie title without entering detail screen.
 * Add notes to the saved movies
 * Improved test coverage, currently the app is at 80%
 * Implement scrolling enhancements in UI